El Capitan Yosemite National Park

 When can I see Horsetail Fall at El Capitan?

 Horsetail fall occurs in the winter and early spring on the eastern side of El Capitan.
 During the sunset, the sun illuminates the waterfall and makes it glow red and orange.
-This phenomenon attracts hundreds of photographers every winter and is also knows and “firefall”.
+This phenomenon attracts hundreds of photographers every winter and is also known as “firefall”.
 The best month to see the Horsetail fall is around mid-February.

 Is there parking near El Capitan?